 Speaking of which, a character’s actions are also influenced by his yearning.
 But I won’t take up your time explaining this.
 You can enjoy figuring it out on your own.
 Just follow your intuition on how a character with a particular yearning would behave.

 Making Characters Come Alive

 A living, breathing character is not the sum of his parts.
 He is not merely his personality, plus his goal, plus his backstory, plus his physical appearance.
-For a character to come alive, he must have a fiery core from which all his traits, habits, thoughts, and actions spring forth.
+For a character to come alive, he must have a fiery core from which all his traits, habits, thoughts, and actions surge forth.
 That fiery core is your character’s yearning.
 From this central point, everything else about him can be judged.

 Many moons ago, a series of suspiciously providential events led Daeus to cast his lot among the worldwide community of Christian storytellers.
 Since then, no reports indicate that he has come back out.
 Perhaps he is lost among those fine gallivanters forever.
 Rest in peace, Daeus Lamb.

 Daeus dreams impossibly large (which doesn’t bother him a bit) and tends to bite off more than he can chew.
 To read his books, including one free one, follow him at daeuslamb.com